Background:

 A GPS repeater system installed in an underground bus station ensures that:

-What does this mean to bus customers?
-They have a better experience of the bus company as travellers always say that they want to be kept up to date on arrival times etc. Increasingly, bus information is being fed into apps which revolve around timely information.
-A modest investment in this area delivers improved service quality based on reliability, punctuality, real-time availability of timetable information including incidents affecting the service, and shorter waiting times at bus stops.
+They have a better experience of the bus company as travellers always say that they want to be kept up to date on arrival times etc.

-FalTech GPS has extensive experience of providing indoor GPS coverage; since 2012 we have supplied and installed over 1,000 systems across a wide range of industries and applications.
+FalTech GPS has extensive experience of providing indoor GPS coverage; since 2012 we have supplied and installed over 3,000 systems across a wide range of industries and applications.

 If we can help you to overcome the issues caused by being inside a signal-denied space, please do get in touch.